dleemiller/WordLlama/tutorials/blog/semantic_split/wl_semantic_blog.md

 ### Avast, a chapter break!

 Savitzky-Golay, time do your thing.
-It's a smoothing filter with derivatives and zero phase shift.
+It's a smoothing filter that fits an Nth-degree polynomial over a small window of points.
+Therefore, it does not have phase shift, and it provides easily calculable derivatives with low sensitivity to noise.
 This filter is the basis of our `find_local_minima` algorithm, which looks for the roots of the first derivative (mins and maxes), and checks the sign of the second derivative to determine minima.
 It then interpolates between points to determine which index to split at.

 The process goes like this:
 1. Apply the Savitzky-Golay filter to calculate the first and second derivatives